Protesting Egypt tour guides fear Islamist rise

 "Islamist individuals who see the world in black and white are a real danger to this country," said Khaled Touni, 35, a guide who studied Egyptology, Islamic and Coptic history.

-"We demand that each party, whether Islamist or mainstream, announce what is its programme for enhancing tourism before parliament convenes," he added.
+"We demand that each party, whether Islamist or mainstream, announce what is its program for enhancing tourism before parliament convenes," he added.

 Anger was directed at Abdel Moneim el-Shahat, who is highly popular among Egypt's Salafis and who has questioned the moral integrity of priceless ancient statues that dot the country.